 - Automotive paint sprayer

 The biggest challenge will be finding the spot to paint your car.
-It’s unlikely you have a booth that’s climate-controlled as the body shop does.
+It’s unlikely you have a booth that’s climate-controlled like a body shop.
 You can paint in your garage as long as there is adequate ventilation and there is a minimal amount of dirt or dust that will affect the paint.

 RELATED: How to Get Paint off a Car (5 Ways)